david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Sunday 20th December 2020
+I have started the refactoring of the binder.
+I want to remove the TYPE references so that we are concened only with bind uses of syntax to their definitions.
+Given that symbol tables are used for this, and they rely on Types, I am not sure how we do this.

+Currently the symbol tables uses actual types for binding, say we just used the symbol and nohing else.
+Perhaps removing type from the SymbolTable is what we need to do ?
+1) How to handle native types, INT and STRING, they do not have a definining AST.
+Perhaps they can be assigned to the root AST node.

+All tests pass, however I am not happy about the treatment of the native types, we install them into the type symbol table with a null reference to a definition.

+Dataflow analysis in on hold until I have completed this refactoring.

 ## Saturday 19th December 2020
 Bugs in type checking method formal arguments versus actual arguments.
 Bug for invalid expressions like 'print("Hello World")dd'